SAND ANIMATION ARTIST

 Perfect for travel!

-Custom, digital printed fabrics are dyed in-house with environment-friendly water-based inks.
+Custom, digital printed fabrics are dyed with environment-friendly water-based inks.
 Focused on sustainability, and limiting fabric waste to a bare minimum.

 Not only are you supporting the arts, but you can rest assured that you are being socially responsible.
 So, support a living artist!
 One product at a time…